Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 Can you drive from Queenstown to Milford Sound in one day?

-I’d consider staying in Te Anau the night before to give yourself more time driving to Milford Sound.
 Alternatively, spend one day driving from Queenstown to Milford Sound and stay overnight in Milford Lodge – the only accommodation available in Milford Sound.
-Then you can book on an early cruise the following morning ahead of the coaches arriving.
+Then, you can book an early Milford Sound cruise the following morning before all the buses arrive.

 Is driving to Milford Sound difficult?